rollator3000/MS_omics/README.md

     of the different approaches.

 - TCGA_05_Foldwise_RF_CV:
-    CrossValidate the foldwise Approach for all different settings & all possible combinations of blockwise missingness in the TestSet
+    CrossValidate the fold-wise Approach for all different settings & all possible combinations of block-wise missingness in the TestSet

 - TCGA_06_BlockWise_RF_CV:
-    CrossValidate the blockwise Approach for all different settings & all possible combinations of blockwise missingness in the TestSet
+    CrossValidate the block-wise Approach for all different settings & all possible combinations of block-wise missingness in the TestSet

 - TCGA_07_CompleteCases_CV:
-    CrossValidate the complete case Approach for all different settings & all possible combinations of blockwise missingness in the TestSet
+    CrossValidate the complete-case Approach for all different settings & all possible combinations of block-wise missingness in the TestSet

 - TCGA_08_Imputation_CV:
-    CrossValidate the Imputation Approach for all different settings & all possible combinations of blockwise missingness in the TestSet
+    CrossValidate the Imputation Approach for all different settings & all possible combinations of block-wise missingness in the TestSet

 - TCGA_09_SingleBlock_CV:
-   CrossValidate the SingleBlock Approach for all different settings & all possible combinations
+   CrossValidate the Single-Block Approach for all different settings & all possible combinations
-    of blockwise missingness in the TestSet
+    of block-wise missingness in the TestSet

 - TCGA_10_Plot_CV_Results:
     Vizualize the Results from the CV of the TCGA data for all the different approaches!
 ```

-#### REAL
+#### Clinical Asthma Data
 ```
 - REAL_01_Fold-Wise-Approach:
-    CrossValidate the foldwise Approach on the real dataset
+    CrossValidate the fold-wise Approach on the clinical asthma data

 - REAL_02_Block-Wise-Approach:
-    CrossValidate the blockwise Approach on the real dataset
+    CrossValidate the block-wise Approach on the clinical asthma data

 - REAL_03_Imputation-Approach:
-   CrossValidate the Imputation Approach on the real dataset
+   CrossValidate the Imputation Approach on the clinical asthma data

 - REAL_04_CompleteCase-Approach:
-    CrossValidate the CompleteCase Approach on the real dataset
+    CrossValidate the Complete-Case Approach on the clinical asthma data

 - REAL_05_Single-Block-Approach:
-    CrossValidate the SingleBlock Approach on the real dataset
+    CrossValidate the Single-Block Approach on the clinical asthma data

 - REAL_06_Plot_CV_Results:
-    Vizualize the Results from the CV of the real data for all the different approaches!
+    Vizualize the Results from the CV of the clinical asthma data for all the different approaches!
 ```
 ---